-If you had draft issues, these will still be there, but you may notice a slight improvement.
-There are several issues with secondary glazing, here are what most people experience, though:
+If you had draft issues, these would still be there, but you may notice a slight improvement.
+There are several issues with secondary glazing; here are what most people experience, though:

 Most companies that install secondary glazing say that this type of glazing can solve condensation issues on the room side of the window.
 However, that isn’t actually solving the condensation issue.
 That is simply blocking it from entering the room.

 Blocking it into what is basically a glass box surrounded by wood.
 This can cause a lot of issues with wooden window frames, and you may need to get them repaired due to rot a lot sooner than if the condensation issue had actually been solved.

 Secondary glazing companies will say that this type of glazing doesn’t change the appearance of your home from the outside at all.
 This is arguably true, but what about inside your home?